rzkytmgr/baileysauth/README.md

   "mysql://<username>:<password>@localhost:3306/mydatabase"
 );
 ```
-> [!WARNING]
+> [!NOTE]
-> The connection string method currently does not support custom table or session names.
-This means you cannot create multiple sessions when using this connection method.
+> Since the release of version `v1.2.0` baileysauth has supported custom table name and session name for connection string connect method.
+Please check the [example](https://github.com/rzkytmgr/baileysauth/tree/master/example) directory to see how to customize it.

 ### Using Connection Options